Project Objective

 Emerging and zoonotic infectious diseases are a direct threat to global health and require a One Health approach for disease management and control in humans, domesticated animals and wildlife.

-Kruger National Park is the largest national park in South Africa, and features world-class research infrastructure through its Veterinary Wildlife Services (VWS).
-African buffalo are a major natural reservoir of tuberculosis and helminth infections, ancient diseases that also affect endangered wildlife, cattle, and humans.
-Regulations to control the spread of zoonotic diseases, especially in bovines, drastically limit transfer of samples outside national parks, thereby requiring on-site infrastructure for research.
+Kruger National Park is the largest national park in South Africa and features world-class research infrastructure through its Veterinary Wildlife Services (VWS).
+African buffalo are a major natural reservoir of tuberculosis, helminth infections, and ancient diseases affecting endangered wildlife, cattle, and humans.
+Regulations to control the spread of zoonotic diseases, especially in bovines, drastically limit the transfer of samples outside national parks, requiring on-site research infrastructure.

-The International Society for Advancement of Cytometry (ISAC) Instruments for Science (I4S) task force facilitated the donation of a flow cytometer from BD Biosciences to the Wild Spirit Fund, headed by Dr Fabiola Quesada.
+The International Society for Advancement of Cytometry (ISAC) Instruments for Science (I4S) task force, headed by Dr Fabiola Quesada, facilitated the donation of a flow cytometer from BD Biosciences to the Wild Spirit Fund.

 In October 2023, the instrument was installed at the VWS laboratory by Dr Elisa Nemes, member of the I4S task force and Associate Professor at the South African Tuberculosis Vaccine Initiative, University of Cape Town, South Africa.
-Thanks to in-kind contributions of key reagents from Bio-Rad and The Scientific Group, Dr Nemes started optimizing assays to address key questions on tuberculosis and helminth pathogenesis in African buffalo, a project led by Prof. Vanessa Ezenwa, Yale University USA, in collaboration with VWS.
+Thanks to in-kind contributions of critical reagents from Bio-Rad and The Scientific Group, Dr Nemes started optimising assays to address essential questions on tuberculosis and helminth pathogenesis in African buffalo, a project led by Prof. Vanessa Ezenwa, Yale University USA, in collaboration with VWS.

-This project aims to develop of immuno-monitoring tools and immunodiagnostics that can distinguish different stages of tuberculosis infection and disease, with and without helminth co-infection, which would constitute a major advancement towards better control of tuberculosis in wildlife, livestock, and humans.
+This project aims to develop immunomonitoring tools and immunodiagnostics that can distinguish different stages of tuberculosis infection and disease, with and without helminth co-infection.
+This would constitute a major advancement towards better control of tuberculosis in wildlife, livestock, and humans.

-This is the first of many projects that will benefit from these donations and flow cytometry capacity building at the forefront of wildlife research.
+This is the first of many projects that will benefit from these donations and the building of flow cytometry capacity at the forefront of wildlife research.